Formalizing Multimedia Recommendation through Multimodal Deep Learning: Implementation and benchmarking (RQ3)

-Inference is run through the inner product between user and item final embeddings, while cosine distance is the chosen loss function as the learned latent embeddings are l2-normalized.
+To conclude, \Cref{algorithm} provides a general overview of the overall multimodal schema we presented, while~\Cref{tab:validation} summarizes the main contributions of the four selected recommender systems to conceptually validate our theoretical framework.

-\section{Implementation and benchmarking (RQ4)}
+\section{Implementation and benchmarking (RQ3)}

 In this section, we show how we integrate the proposed multimodal schema for multimedia recommendation into Elliot~\cite{DBLP:conf/sigir/AnelliBFMMPDN21}, a framework for the rigorous reproducibility and evaluation of recommender systems.
-Specifically, we use this implementation to benchmark six state-of-the-art multimedia recommendation approaches (i.e., VBPR~\cite{DBLP:conf/aaai/HeM16}, MMGCN~\cite{DBLP:conf/mm/WeiWN0HC19}, GRCN~\cite{DBLP:conf/mm/WeiWN0C20}, LATTICE~\cite{DBLP:conf/mm/Zhang00WWW21}, BM3~\cite{DBLP:conf/www/ZhouZLZMWYJ23}, and FREEDOM~\cite{DBLP:journals/corr/abs-2211-06924}).
-As Elliot provides evaluation metrics accounting for recommendation accuracy and beyond-accuracy measures, we maintain the importance of assessing the performance of such models especially on the latter category of metrics.
-Indeed, the related literature about multimedia recommendation has mainly focused on the performance evaluation through standard accuracy metrics, often disregarding the potentially huge relevance that other evaluation dimensions could have by measuring the novelty and diversity of the produced recommendations~\cite{DBLP:conf/kdd/MalitestaCPDN23}, or the portion of popular items recommended to users~\cite{DBLP:journals/corr/abs-2308-12911}.
+Specifically, we use this implementation to benchmark six state-of-the-art multimedia recommendation approaches (i.e., VBPR~\cite{DBLP:conf/aaai/HeM16}, MMGCN~\cite{DBLP:conf/mm/WeiWN0HC19}, GRCN~\cite{DBLP:conf/mm/WeiWN0C20}, LATTICE~\cite{DBLP:conf/mm/Zhang00WWW21}, BM3~\cite{DBLP:conf/www/ZhouZLZMWYJ23}, and FREEDOM~\cite{DBLP:conf/mm/ZhouS23}).
+To complement our benchmarking analysis, we also select four classical recommender systems which do not leverage multimodal features, namely: BPR~\cite{DBLP:conf/uai/RendleFGS09}, NGCF~\cite{DBLP:conf/sigir/Wang0WFC19}, LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020}, and SGL~\cite{DBLP:conf/sigir/WuWF0CLX21}; this is useful to assess the performance improvement obtained through the adoption of multimodal features.
+Additionally, Elliot provides evaluation metrics accounting for recommendation accuracy and beyond-accuracy measures, we maintain the importance of assessing the performance of such models especially on the latter category of metrics.
+Indeed, the related literature about multimedia recommendation has mainly focused on the performance evaluation through standard accuracy metrics, often disregarding the potentially huge relevance that other evaluation dimensions could have by measuring the novelty and diversity of the produced recommendations~\cite{DBLP:conf/kdd/MalitestaCPDN23}, or the portion of popular items recommended to users~\cite{DBLP:conf/mmir/MalitestaCPN23}.

-In the following, we report on the datasets we used, the technical aspects of the multimedia recommender systems involved, the evaluation metrics we adopted (spanning both accuracy and beyond-accuracy recommendation metrics), the reproducibility details of our framework, and the results of the benchmarking analysis.
+In the following, we report on the datasets we used, the technical aspects of the (multimedia) recommender systems involved, the evaluation metrics we adopted (spanning both accuracy and beyond-accuracy recommendation metrics), the reproducibility details of our framework, and the results of the benchmarking analysis.